 Again, this may not prove incredibly useful for every project you build.
 But the design is flashy enough to grab attention and certainly usable in the majority of modern web browsers.

-This is just the tip of the iceberg with 3D effects on the web.
+This is just the tip of the iceberg with 3D animated sliders and other 3D effects on the web.
 If you’d like to see more, have a peek in CodePen for plenty of awesome 3D snippets that you can work with.